-Forest school days for both classes are Tuesdays and PE days are Thursdays.
+Forest school days for both classes are Tuesdays and PE days are Mondays (after the February half term).
 Information about swimming will come later in the year.

 Homework will go home on a Wednesday and is due back in school on a Monday.
 It will consist of a spelling list, times tables to focus on and maths and SPaG pages in the CGP books you will take home in the first week of school.

 The Year 4 Team

 This week we launched our new history topic by deciding who would be king after Edward the Confessor died in January 1066.
 We had four candidates to choose from as the Witan.

 We learned about each of their qualities and made predictions on who would be chosen by the Witan as king, we chose Harold Godwinson.

 This week we started by placing the key events of the Anglo-Saxon and Viking period in chronological order.
 We reminded ourselves that BCE meant before common era, or the time before the birth of Jesus, and that AD means anno domini, or in the year of our Lord.